ScaledAgileDevOps/SADMF/content/Release Convoy/Ceremonies/_index.md

 ## Convoy Alignment

-[This is a 5-day meeting](/release-convoy/agenda/) held every 6 weeks for planning the next 8 quarters of features to make sure the critical paths are aligned.
+[This is a 5-day meeting](/release-convoy/agenda/) held every 6 weeks for planning the next 8 quarters of features to ensure the critical paths are aligned.
 See the agenda for details.

 ### Captain's Mast